status-im/specs/docs/draft/7-group-chat.md

 ## Membership updates

 Membership updates messages are used to propagate group chat membership changes.
-The protobuf format is described in the [Status Payload Specs](status-payload-specs.md).
+The protobuf format is described in the [6/PAYLOADS](https://specs.status.im/spec/6).
 Here we will be describing each specific field.

 The protobuf messages are: